-- Suspension; - Loss of off-campus privileges for the duration of high school years; - Restitution; - Exclusion from any (special or regular) event(s), athletic contest(s), or activity program(s); - Athletic/activity board review, if applicable; - Expulsion (in accordance with the provisions of Student Conduct Policy-JFC). - Possible referral to the police and arrest. - Referral to an alternative school.
+- Suspension; - Loss of off-campus privileges for the duration of high school years; - Restitution; - Exclusion from any (special or regular) event(s), athletic contest(s), or activity program(s); - Athletic/activity board review, if applicable; - Expulsion (in accordance with the provisions of Student Conduct Policy-JFC). - Referral to an alternative school.